MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/campaigns.md

 ## Pause a campaign

-To pause a campaign, call the ad group's `pause` method.
+To pause a campaign, call the campaign's `pause` method.
 To enable it again, call the campaign's `enable` method.
 To determine the status of the campaign, call the campaign's `isEnabled`, `isPaused`, and `isRemoved` methods.

 ```javascript